Learn more about the American Nurses Credentialing Center's Magnet Recognition Program by visiting nursecredentialing.org

 As a not-for-profit community hospital, John C. Lincoln North Mountain Hospital provides a comprehensive range of services to meet patients' needs in ways few other hospitals can match.

-In 2004, the hospital became the first in the Phoenix area to be granted Magnet Recognition, the highest national designation for excellence in nursing care, by the American Nurses Association.
-North Mountain Hospital also was the first medical facility in the Phoenix area to reconfirm Magnet status, in 2009.
-The designation places the hospital among the nation's top 7 percent of hospitals for nursing care.
+The hospital earned its first Magnet recognition in 2004, becoming first in the Phoenix area to be granted the highest national designation for excellence in nursing care.
+North Mountain Hospital in 2009 was the first medical facility in the Phoenix area to reconfirm its Magnet status.

-A Three-Time Beacon Award Recipient for Critical Care Excellence
+A Four-Time Recipient of the Beacon Award for Critical Care Excellence

-The American Association of Critical-Care Nurses (AACN), the largest specialty nursing organization in the world, awarded the Cardiovascular Intensive Care Unit at John C. Lincoln North Mountain Hospital with a Beacon Award for Critical Care Excellence in 2010.
+The American Association of Critical-Care Nurses (AACN), the largest specialty nursing organization in the world, awarded the Cardiovascular Intensive Care Unit at John C. Lincoln North Mountain Hospital its second Beacon Award for Critical Care Excellence in 2012.

-By earning the Beacon, the Cardiovascular Unit joined its sister unit, North Mountain's Intensive Care Unit, which in 2007 became the first in the state to earn a Beacon Award and in 2009 became the nation's 30th hospital critical care department to earn a second Beacon Award.
+The North Mountain CVICU won its first Beacon in 2010.
+By doing so, the unit joined its sister unit, North Mountain's Intensive Care Unit, which in 2007 became the first in the state to earn a Beacon Award and in 2009 became the nation's 30th hospital critical care department to earn a second Beacon Award.

 Excellence in Trauma Care